Orthopedic Surgery Senior Medical Student Elective

 Each student is assigned a preceptor who is a full-time faculty member within the Department of Orthopedic Surgery.
 You meet with your preceptor weekly throughout the rotation.
 Rotating medical students are active participants in the department’s didactic program, including our weekly Wednesday morning academic conference and division-specific lectures, conferences, and journal clubs.

 You are expected to be prepared for conferences and ready to answer questions tailored to your training level and knowledge base.
 Additionally, during the four-week rotation, you participate in resident-led education and skill development sessions including a splinting and casting workshop, sawbones fracture fixation module, and lessons on interpreting musculoskeletal imaging.

 As a requirement of the senior medical student elective, each rotating student develops and presents a didactic talk on a topic of interest at the end of the rotation.

 Method of Evaluation

 Rotating students are evaluated by the chief resident assigned to their service and also by their faculty preceptor.
 The evaluation is based on performance during the rotation, including level of knowledge demonstrated during conference and in the operating room, the ability to work as part of the clinical care team, and quality of interactions with patients and peers.
-In addition, you are required to submit an evaluation of the experience.
+In addition, at the conclusion of the rotations, participating students are required to submit an evaluation of the experience.

-The four-week elective is offered throughout the year.
+The four-week elective is offered from June 1 to November 30.
 Please refer to the academic calendars and elective block dates for more information.
-There are 14 rotating student slots per rotation.
+There are 18 rotating student slots per rotation.
 In the case of overflow, we make every effort to accommodate all qualified students.
 This may mean a comparable service at one of our other clinical sites.